binbinmods/Fabricator/Fabricator/README.md

 # Steel Spartan, the Fabricator

-A hero mod, introducing The Steel Spartan, a Shaman imprisoned by Gorio.
+A hero mod, introducing The Steel Spartan, an engineer who uses technology to buff up his allies.

 This currently does not include any events or quests related to The Steel Spartan.
-This will be updated in the future with a future mod release, it will include a sub-zone or three and a few quests.

 A couple of notes:
 ## Notes: